 Once home, a patient will need a lot of extra help with household chores and other activities.
 It is important to prepare ahead of time for surgery by removing rugs or electrical cords which can cause a person to trip and fall.
 Installing safety bars in the shower can also help a person that is recovering from knee surgery to have some independence.
 It is important to ask you doctor a lot of questions so that you have a full understanding of your knee injury.

-If you have questions about being injured in a car accident, slip and fall, motorcycle accident, nursing home case, any motor vehicle accident claims that has led to a knee injury, call Phoenix's personal injury attorneys, The Husband And Wife Law Team at (602) 267-1280.
-The Husband and Wife Law Team is focused on personal injury and wrongful death claims.
+If you have questions about being injured in an accident that has led to a knee injury, call The Husband & Wife Law Team at (602) 457-6222.
+We are focused on personal injury and wrongful death claims.